jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 quick recap of the other ones.
 If the answer was a particular enzyme in the purine salvage pathway, review the entire pathway.
 Take every opportunity to learn in context.

-## Attacking a question bank

-Consider doing a test with all easy questions so you can start easing into concepts and get some positive vibes going.
-However, don’t be fooled into thinking this is your actual performance until you’ve cut your teeth on some harder questions.

 ## Chief complaint